A look at Infinite Banking, Becoming Your Own Banker, and cash value life insurance.

 If my client had put his money in an IRA or 401k he may not have had the same options.

-This same principle plays into emergency savings.
+This same principle plays into emergency savings in an Infinite Banking policy.
 If your emergency savings is locked into an IRA or 401k you may not be able to access that money.

 On the other hand, if that money is in a bank account or money market account it will probably earn less that 1%.